wultra/react-native-powerauth-mobile-sdk/docs/Readme.md

 ## Native Library

 This React Native library is a wrapper for the native Android and iOS [PowerAuth SDK library](https://github.com/wultra/powerauth-mobile-sdk), which is a dependency of this project.

+## Demo application & example usage

+Demo application with the integration of the PowerAuth React Native SDK can be found inside the `demoapp` folder.

+Visit [App.tsx](https://github.com/wultra/react-native-powerauth-mobile-sdk/blob/develop/demoapp/App.tsx) for example usage of every available API method.

 ## License